GrahamDumpleton-abandoned/lab-dropper-operator/workshop/content/exercises/06-multiple-templates.md

 oc apply -f examples/application.yaml
 ```

-You will see it create `templatebinding/application`, but as the template it triggers in turn contains the `TemplateBinding` resources, that triggers those as well.
+You will see it create `templatebinding/application`, but as the template in turn contains the `TemplateBinding` resources, that triggers those as well.
 To see them all, run:

 ```execute
 oc get templatebindings -o name